VitorEtur/OrbeFugaz/README.md

 ## 🚀 How to Play

-1. Clone or download the repository
-2. Open `orbe-fugaz.html` in any modern browser
+1. Open the game link above in any modern browser
-3. Use your mouse to control the orb
+2. Use your mouse to control the orb
-4. Survive, collect, upgrade, and unlock new phases
+3. Survive, collect, upgrade, and unlock new phases

 ---